Golmaal: Fun Unlimited

-Golmaal: Fun Unlimited is a 2006 Indian Hindi-language coming-of-age buddy comedy film directed by Rohit Shetty, written by Neeraj Vora, and produced by Dhilin Mehta under Shree Ashtavinayak Cine Vision Limited and Parag Sanghvi under K Sera Sera Private Limited.
-The first installment of the Golmaal film series, it stars Ajay Devgn, Tusshar Kapoor, Arshad Warsi and Sharman Joshi along with Rimi Sen and Paresh Rawal.
+Golmaal: Fun Unlimited (lit.
+'Chaos: Fun Unlimited') is a 2006 Indian Hindi-language coming-of-age buddy comedy film directed by Rohit Shetty, written by Neeraj Vora, and produced by Dhilin Mehta under Shree Ashtavinayak Cine Vision Limited and Parag Sanghvi under K. Sera Sera Limited.
+The first installment of the Golmaal film series, it stars Ajay Devgn, Arshad Warsi, Tusshar Kapoor and Sharman Joshi along with Rimi Sen and Paresh Rawal.
 Golmaal was released on 14 July 2006.

-Golmaal is said to be loosely based on Harsh Shivsharan's Marathi play Ghar Ghar, which also inspired Vora's Gujarati play Aflatoon, in turn one of the inspirations for the film.
+It is said to be loosely based on Harsh Shivsharan's Marathi play Ghar Ghar, which also inspired Vora's Gujarati play Aflatoon, in turn one of the inspirations for the film.
 Upon release, the film received mixed-to-positive reviews from critics.
 The film was commercially successful, grossing ₹41.25 crore worldwide against a budget of ₹15 crore.

 Plot

-Laxman is a brilliant student who is diverted from his studies by his mischievous band of friends, Gopal, Madhav, and Lucky with whom he shares a room despite that the three were rusticated from the college for over 10 years.
-Gopal is the muscle of the group, Madhav is the brain, and Lucky is the right one but a mute.
-The foursome is indebted to a criminal/garage owner named Vasooli, who is constantly pursuing them.
-They use Laxman's hostel room for their mischievous activities.
+Laxman is a brilliant student who is diverted from his studies by his mischievous band of friends, Gopal, Madhav, and Lucky.
+The group share a room despite Laxman's friends being suspended from the college for over 10 years.
+Gopal is the muscle of the group, Madhav is the brain, and Lucky is mute.
+The foursome is indebted to a criminal garage owner named Vasooli, who is constantly pursuing them.
+They use Laxman's hostel room for their mischief.

-Laxman is peer-pressured into running a series of scams to earn himself and his friends some money and they are punished by being thrown out of college.
+Laxman is peer-pressured into running a series of scams to earn himself and his friends some money, throwing them out of college.
 During a short halt in the woods during the night, each one of them reveals their past.
 Laxman's mother used to work as a maid for a government officer.
-Madhav had a rough childhood, having been a witness to the constant fights between his parents.
-Lucky's father had abandoned him and his mother and remarried.
-Lucky's father's stepchildren used to ridicule Lucky's mutism.
+Madhav had a rough childhood, having been a witness to constant fighting between his parents.
+Lucky's father abandoned him and his mother and remarried.
+Lucky's stepsiblings used to ridicule his mutism.
 Gopal reveals that he is an orphan who was raised in the Jamnadas Orphanage.
 Vasooli and his gang track down the group in the woods and chase them.
-The foursome then finds refuge in the bungalow of a blind couple, Somnath and Mangala, who are waiting for their grandson, Sameer, inheriting their paternal grandparents' treasure chest hidden in the old couple's house.
+The group finds refuge in the bungalow of a blind couple, Somnath and Mangala, who are waiting for their grandson, Sameer, to inherit his paternal grandparents' treasure chest hidden in the old couple's house.
 Gopal pretends to be Sameer returning from America, and enters the house, while the other three friends sneak in hidden.
 A cat-and-mouse game unfolds as Laxman's body and Gopal's voice make up Sameer.
-Each time the blind couple comes amidst them, hilarious situations arise.
-Enter Nirali, the saucy girl-next-door, and the group now have time, place and 'resources' to fall in love.
-Their efforts at winning the lady's heart fail.
-Meanwhile, a gangster named Babli wants to steal the chest from the couple's bungalow, but all of his men's attempts are unintentionally/unknowingly thwarted by the foursome.
+Meanwhile, Nirali, a saucy girl-next-door, arrives and the group attempts to charm her.
+Meanwhile, a gangster named Babli wants to steal the chest from the couple's bungalow, but all of his men's attempts are unintentionally thwarted by the foursome.